Yangon Central railway station

 Yangon Central railway station (ရန်ကုန် ဘူတာကြီး /my/), also known as Yangon Central Station, is the central station of Myanmar.
-It is located within downtown Yangon, and serves as the gateway to Myanmar Railways' 3126 mi rail network whose reach covers Upper Myanmar (Naypyidaw, Mandalay, Shwebo), upcountry (Myitkyina), Shan hills (Taunggyi, Kalaw), and the Taninthayi coast (Mawlamyine, Ye).
-With area of 5110m² (55,000 sq ft), it is the largest railway station in the country.
+It is located in downtown Yangon, and serves as the gateway to Myanmar Railways' 3126 mi rail network whose reach covers Upper Myanmar (Naypyidaw, Mandalay, Shwebo), upcountry (Myitkyina), Shan Hills (Taunggyi, Kalaw), and the Taninthayi coast (Mawlamyine, Ye).
+With an area of 5110 m^{2} (55,000 sq ft), it is the largest railway station in the country.

-The station was first built in 1877 by the British, and was later rebuilt in 1911.
-However, the station was destroyed by the retreating British in 1943 from advancing Japanese forces.
-The current station building was designed by U Tin in traditional Burmese architectural style, making prominent use of indigenous tiered roofs called pyatthat, and was completed on 5 June 1954.
-Yangon Central railway station has been designated a landmark building since 1996.
+The station was built in 1877 by the British and was later demolished and rebuilt in 1911.
+The station was destroyed by the retreating British in 1943 to prevent it from falling to the advancing Japanese forces during World War II.
+The current station building, completed on 5 June 1954, was designed by U Tin in traditional Burmese architectural style, making prominent use of indigenous tiered roofs called pyatthat.

+It has been designated a landmark building.